Types of Postprocessing¶

 Solutions obtained from a D-Wave quantum processing unit (QPU) can be postprocessed to achieve higher quality.

-When submitting a problem to the QPU, users choose from:
+When submitting a problem to a D-Wave 2000Q QPU, users choose from:

 - No postprocessing (default)

 - Sampling postprocessing

 For optimization problems, the goal is to find the state vector with the lowest energy.
 For sampling problems, the goal is to produce samples from a specific probability distribution.
 In both cases, a logical graph structure is defined and embedded into the QPU’s Chimera topology.
 Postprocessing methods are applied to solutions defined on this logical graph structure.

 The flow of integrated postprocessing is shown in Figure 66.